devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

     make: *** [gitlab/config/gitlab.yml] Error 1
     ```

-    This is likely because you have not updated your gitlab CE/EE repository to
+    This is likely because you have not updated your GitLab CE/EE repository to
     the latest master yet.
-It has a template for gitlab.yml in it which the GDK
+It has a template for `gitlab.yml` in it which the GDK
     needs to update.
 The `gdk update` step should have taken care of this for
-    you, but you can also manually go to your gitlab ce/ee directory and run
+    you, but you can also manually go to your GitLab ce/ee directory and run
     `git checkout master && git pull origin master`

     ---